Every manager in the car industry is aware of this:

 Early retirement is only good for a few.

-Socially responsible early retirement has not yet been thought through to the end
+Socially responsible early retirement has not yet been thought through to the end.

-But we can think this through together.
+But we can think it through together.